trevelyanuk/Leaflet.hotline/README.md

+This fork is to facilitate some of the updates to Leaflet.heat which has been abandoned for years.
+Notably adding alpha transparency..

 # Leaflet.hotline

 A Leaflet plugin for drawing colored gradients along polylines.
 This is useful for visualising values along a course, for example: elevation, velocity, or heart rate.